inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-2-imagine-teaching-with-ai/4-2-1-are-you-ready-to-trust-ai-for-decision-making.en.md

 ---
-title: 4.2.1 Are you ready to trust AI for decision making?
+title: 4.2.1 Ready to trust AI for decision making?
 description: Understand the impact of using decision-making AI tools and the necessary precaution of use
 contributor:  AI4T
               Ikram Chraibi Kaadoud, AI Researcher
 ---